National Women's Soccer League expansion: Dallas (2016)

 FC Dallas reinstated its WPSL team FC Dallas Women for the 2016 WPSL season, after having only fielded an ECNL side following a previous two-year stint in WPSL.
 While the team's coach Ben Waldrum suggested that an NWSL franchise should be a goal, he noted in June 2016 that there had been no directive from Hunt Sports Group to pursue one.

-SouthStar FC played in the WPSL (Women's Premier Soccer League) in its inaugural season in 2019.
-The 2020 season was cancelled due to the COVID-19 Pandemic.
-They will be playing in the 2021 WPSL Season.
-Their primary focus is growing Women's Soccer in the Dallas/Ft.
-Worth market and feels the NWSL would be successful here.
+SouthStar FC played in the Women's Premier Soccer League (WPSL) in its inaugural season in 2019.
+The 2020 season was cancelled due to the COVID-19 pandemic.
+They planned to play in the 2021 WPSL season.
+Their primary focus is growing women's soccer in the Dallas/Ft.
+Worth market, and they feel the NWSL would be successful here.